Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

 - On Wednesday, June 24th, Cal Henderson sold 1,500 shares of Slack stock.
 The shares were sold at an average price of $32.64, for a total value of $48,960.00.

-Several large investors have recently modified their holdings of WORK.
-Quadrant Capital Group LLC bought a new position in shares of Slack during the fourth quarter valued at about $27,000.
-Duncker Streett & Co.
-Inc. bought a new position in shares of Slack during the first quarter valued at about $27,000.
-Trustcore Financial Services LLC raised its stake in shares of Slack by 86.2% during the first quarter.
-Trustcore Financial Services LLC now owns 1,037 shares of the company’s stock valued at $28,000 after acquiring an additional 480 shares during the last quarter.
-WASHINGTON TRUST Co purchased a new position in shares of Slack during the first quarter valued at about $45,000.
-Finally, Manchester Financial Inc. purchased a new position in shares of Slack during the second quarter valued at about $48,000.
-51.75% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the stock.
+Steel Peak Wealth Management LLC boosted its stake in Slack by 69.4% in the 2nd quarter.
+Steel Peak Wealth Management LLC now owns 24,656 shares of the company’s stock valued at $767,000 after buying an additional 10,101 shares in the last quarter.
+Kessler Investment Group LLC raised its position in Slack by 158.1% in the 2nd quarter.
+Kessler Investment Group LLC now owns 49,491 shares of the company’s stock valued at $1,539,000 after purchasing an additional 30,316 shares during the last quarter.
+Cordatus Wealth Management LLC bought a new position in Slack in the 2nd quarter valued at $812,000.
+International Assets Investment Management LLC bought a new position in Slack in the 2nd quarter valued at $215,000.
+Finally, Thoroughbred Financial Services LLC raised its position in Slack by 4.3% in the 2nd quarter.
+Thoroughbred Financial Services LLC now owns 42,878 shares of the company’s stock valued at $1,333,000 after purchasing an additional 1,761 shares during the last quarter.
+51.75% of the stock is currently owned by institutional investors and hedge funds.

-Several brokerages recently weighed in on WORK.
-Barclays raised shares of Slack to a “buy” rating in a research report on Friday, June 19th.
-Goldman Sachs Group cut shares of Slack from a “neutral” rating to a “sell” rating and set a $30.00 price target on the stock. in a research report on Friday, June 19th.
-They noted that the move was a valuation call.
-Wells Fargo & Co dropped their target price on shares of Slack from $41.00 to $40.00 and set an “overweight” rating on the stock in a research report on Friday, June 5th.
-Canaccord Genuity lifted their target price on shares of Slack from $25.00 to $38.00 and gave the stock a “buy” rating in a research report on Friday, June 5th.
-Finally, William Blair reissued a “buy” rating on shares of Slack in a research report on Friday, March 27th.
-Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and fifteen have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average price target of $33.68.
+A number of brokerages recently weighed in on WORK.
+Credit Suisse Group raised their price objective on Slack from $26.00 to $30.00 and gave the company a “neutral” rating in a research note on Friday, June 5th.
+Robert W. Baird raised their target price on Slack from $24.00 to $36.00 and gave the company an “outperform” rating in a report on Wednesday, May 27th.
+Wells Fargo & Co lowered their target price on Slack from $41.00 to $40.00 and set an “overweight” rating on the stock in a report on Friday, June 5th.
+Cantor Fitzgerald raised their target price on Slack from $30.00 to $38.00 and gave the company an “overweight” rating in a report on Friday, June 5th.
+Finally, DA Davidson raised their target price on Slack from $29.00 to $32.00 and gave the company a “neutral” rating in a report on Friday, June 5th.
+Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and sixteen have given a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus target price of $34.17.

 Slack Technologies, Inc operates Slack, a business technology software platform in the United States and internationally.
 Its platform brings together people, applications, and data, as well as sells its offering under a software-as-a-service model.
 The company was formerly known as Tiny Speck, Inc and changed its name to Slack Technologies, Inc in 2014.